 Detecting endangered correlation accesses requires the identification of synchronization instructions.
 In .NET synchronization instructions are method calls to the .NET core library which communicate with the operating system.
 We are able to detect these method calls inside the CIL code of the program by their distinctive namespace: System.Threading.
 All methods belonging to that namespace manage synchronization operations between threads.
-Also, our analysis does not distinguish the kinds of synchronization, it is therefore able to identify synchronization instructions in general.
+Since we only need to compute a conservative approximation of endangered correlations, our analysis does not need to distinguish the different kinds of synchronization.
+It is, therefore, able to identify synchronization instructions in general.